boonyong6/how-linux-works/README.md

 ### *11.10.4 xargs

 - Commonly used with the **find command**.
-- Starts a process for each file, so don’t expect great performance.
+- Starts a process for each file, so don't expect great performance.
 - Alternative for find command: \-exec option.

 ```bash